 - Curling up in warm spots on patios or porches, to regulate their body heat

 - Hiding beneath overgrown shrubbery

-As mentioned earlier, snakes are not inherently dangerous, but you still don't want them on your property.
-We can help remove snakes and deter them from returning.
+As mentioned earlier, snakes can be dangerous, and you don't want them on your property.
+We can keep snakes out!
 Call 817.857.4803 to speak with a trained professional from Wildlife X Team® Fort Worth today!